pactus-project/pactus.org/website/user-guides/pactus-shell/index.md

 ## Example

-Suppose we aim to retrieve information related to the blockchain, such as `get-blockchain-info`.
+Suppose you want to get the latest blockchain information.
-In that case, you can use the following command within the `pactus-shell`:
+In that case, you can use the following command in the `pactus-shell`:

 ```bash
 ./pactus-shell blockchain get-blockchain-info